FAQs

 If I prepaid for a session and I show up late or have to cancel at the last minute, can I re-book without paying another session fee?

-In some cases of unforeseen lateness/cancelation, we will re-book your session at no additional cost.
-However, if this happens during busy times or if a larger group is scheduled or a visitor is a no show for the session - we will have to charge a session.
+We have a 24 hr cancelation policy for traditional sessions.
+In some cases, we will re-book your session at no additional cost.
+However, if this happens during busy times or a visitor is a no show for the session - we will have to charge a session.
 Our no show policy is payment of 100% of the cost.
 Please make every effort to call in advance if you need to reschedule.

 Are salt cave treatments covered by health insurance?